-Constantly searching through the past for further explanation of the Filson story, we found this photograph hidden among past catalogs, antique letterpress equipment, and advertisements long gone from print.
+Constantly searching through the past for Filson stories, we discovered this photograph hidden among past catalogs, antique letterpress equipment, and advertisements long gone from print.
 In the picture stands a young Ray Johnson, outfitted in a work-worn assortment of Filson Tin Cloth and a knowing smile.
-The photo was taken in the early 1920's while Ray was working in Castle Rock, Washington, located at the heart of the states' timber country.
-Regrettably, that's all the information we have on this photograph; it was hand-written and scrawled on the back of the print.
+The photo was taken in the early 1920’s while Ray was working in Castle Rock, Washington, located at the heart of the states’ timber country.
+Regrettably, that’s all the information we have on this photograph; it was hand-written and scrawled on the back of the print.
 In turn, our imaginations are flooded with the scent of rain-soaked Tin Cloth, dreary days at the foot of Mount St. Helens, and flights of adventure throughout the Pacific temperate rain forest.
-We're glad we were along for the ride.
+We’re glad we were along for the ride.